astropy/astropy/docs/development/development_details.rst

 ===================

-This document contains somewhat-independent sections that provide details on topics covered in the :ref:`development_quickstart` guide.
+This document contains somewhat-independent sections that provide details on topics covered in the :ref:`contributing_quickstart` guide.

 .. _pre-commit: